-I visited 8 countries completely independently as a traditional public university, for at least a week for each trip.
-No parents paying, no inheritance, no pilot father, no sugar daddy.
+I took countless college trips and visited 10+ new countries as a full-time undergraduate student.
+Each trip was at least one week, and I paid for it all myself.
+No parents, no inheritance, I didn't drop out, and I had no sugar daddy.
 8 countries?
-How did I have the time, money, or opportunities with tuition, classes, and college life?
+How did I have the time, money, or opportunity with tuition, classes, and broke college life?

-Travel as a full-time college student is possible, but it requires planning, sacrifice, and ingenuity.
-But I did it, and I'm sharing my tips on how you can see the world while in college, too.
+Traveling as a full-time college student is possible but it requires planning, sacrifice, and ingenuity.
+I did it and I'm sharing my tips on how you can see the world and ace your classes too!

 Travel is a luxury and privilege, and we should all be conscious of this.
 Not many people have the opportunity almost solely because of financial reasons.

 College trips are especially rare because it takes such a long-term mix of financial literacy, forethought, saving, budgeting, and opportunity searching.